-Alcoholism is another prevalent issue affecting 15.1 million adults in 2015.
-Meanwhile, there are about 623, 000 adolescents facing alcohol use disorder.
+Alcohol use disorder is another prevalent issue affecting 14.5 million people of age 12 and older in 2019.
 Statistics have also shown that alcohol can be quite fatal as it accounted for 88, 000 deaths in America.

 This is another challenging substance to withhold as it is legally available to individuals 21 and above, and it is most often part of any social gathering.
 They are very easy to have access to and quite inexpensive making them more susceptible to abuse.